mujs/dom.events/README.md

 domo.on.extras
 ==============

-A collection of [domo plugins](https://github.com/domojs/domo) to deal with events
+A collection of [domo plugins](https://github.com/domojs/domo) for event handling

 Usage
 -----